John Tenniel: Retirement and death

 An ultimate tribute came to an elderly Tenniel as he was knighted for public service in 1893 by Queen Victoria.
 It was the first such honour ever bestowed on an illustrator or cartoonist.
 His fellows saw his knighthood as gratitude for "raising what had been a fairly lowly profession to an unprecedented level of respectability."
 With his knighthood, Tenniel elevated the social status of the black-and-white illustrator, and sparked a new sense of recognition of his profession.
-When he retired in January 1901, Tenniel was honoured with a farewell banquet (on 12 June), at which Arthur Balfour, then Leader of the House of Commons, presided and described Tenniel as "a great artist and a great gentleman".
+When he retired in January 1901, Tenniel was honoured with a farewell banquet (on 12 June) that was attended by figures across politics, law, literature, science, society and art, including authors Bram Stoker and Sir Arthur Conan Doyle, and was presided by Arthur Balfour, then Leader of the House of Commons, who described Tenniel as "a great artist and a great gentleman".

-Tenniel died of natural causes aged 93, at his home in West Kensington, London, on 25 February 1914.

-Tenniel's funeral was held on 2 March 1914 and he was buried in Kensal Green Cemetery, London.
+Tenniel died of natural causes at his home in West Kensington, London, on 25 February 1914, three days before his 94th birthday.
+His funeral was held on 2 March 1914 and he was buried in Kensal Green Cemetery, London.